 If you'd like to be a part of the planning for any school wide events or have any ideas on how we can continue to strengthen our partnership, please contact the school.
-Bon View values two-way communication between school and home in order to afford our families with important information regarding the education of their child.
-Some of the ways Bon View communicates with families are: Parent Handbook, Monthly School Newsletters, Updates on School Website and Digital Marquee, Twitter, Various Parent Meetings, Parent-Teacher Conferences held in November and March of each year, Connect Ed Phone Messages.
+Bon View values two-way communication between school and home in order to afford our families important information regarding the education of their child.
+There are several methods in which Bon View communicates with families.
+Bon View's Parent Handbook, which is available in the front office or on the school's website, outlines schedules and school policies.
+Parents can also stay informed of current events by reading our monthly School Newsletter, viewing updates on our school website, digital Marquee, Connect Ed.
+Messages, Class Dojo, Instagram and various parent meetings held throughout the school year.
+Parent-Teacher Conferences are held in November and March of each year.